smikhalevski/json-marshal/README.md

 };
 ```

 During serialization, each object is passed to the `getTag` method.
-If must return the unique tag (a positive integer)
+It must return the unique tag (a positive integer)
 of the value type, or `undefined` if the adapter doesn't recognize the type of the given value.

 Then the `getPayload` method is used to convert the value into a serializable form.
 The payload returned from the